beltoforion/AI-Infinite-Zoom-Generator/README.md

 https://github.com/beltoforion/ai_ever_zoom/assets/2202567/78bcbe99-8dbb-48d7-88bf-f8f400ed10c9

 ## What is AI Outpainting?
-Before you can use this script you have to create a set outpainted ai images.
-Outpainting is a technique were you create an image with a generative AI and then you zoom this image out by a given zoom factor and let the AI fill the newly created empty border.
-By also changing the prompt you can create scene transitions whilst zooming out.
+Outpainting is a technique where you create an image with a generative AI and then zoom it out by a certain factor while letting the AI fill in the newly created empty edge.
+By also changing the prompt, you can create scene transitions as you zoom out.

 ![outpainting_example](https://github.com/beltoforion/ai_ever_zoom/assets/2202567/206d4f06-6a9b-4b9b-8377-131a319d2457)

-AI outpainting requires the use of a generative AI for images and can be done with Midjourney, by Dall-E or with Photoshop (generative AI currently only in the beta version).
-I only ever tested this command line script on midjourney images since they are easiest to create.
-In principle this program will work with any outpainted image set.
+AI outpainting requires the use of a generative AI for images and can be done with Midjourney, Dall-E or Photoshop (generative AI currently only in beta).
+I have only tested this command line script on Midjourney images as they are the easiest to create.
+In principle, this program will work with any outpainted image set.

 ## Preparing the images
+Before you start you need a set of outpainted ai images.
+Copy this set in a separate folder in the "input" folder.

 * Create a set of outpainted images with the generative AI of your choice.
 The first image is the innermost image of the series.
 * The Image series must be zoomed with respect to the center
 * The entire image series must use the same zoom factor (i.e. 2x)